 Built strategically on San Lazaro Hill, the castle has excellent views across the sea and land.

-The castle was built in 1536 and further expanded in 1657 to accommodate more soldiers and gunners.
+The castle was built in 1536 and expanded in 1657 to accommodate more soldiers and gunners.

-A labyrinth of tunnels were built underneath the castle to strengthen its defences further, as soldiers could transport weapons, artillery and more men without the chance of being seen by enemy forces.
+A labyrinth of tunnels was built underneath the castle to strengthen its defences further, as soldiers could transport weapons, artillery and more men without being seen by enemy forces.

-The castle is remarkably well preserved, and it became a UNESCO World Heritage Site in 1984, alongside the historic centre of the city.
+The castle is remarkably well preserved, and it became a UNESCO World Heritage Site in 1984, alongside the city’s historic centre.

 13- Ciudad Perdida